Emergency first aid at work course

 Emergency first aid at work courses are suitable for environments where the first aid needs assessment hasn't identified any specific risks or illnesses.
 This 1-day course is ideal for small and/or low-risk environments such as shops and offices.

-The Emergency first aid at work course is often referred to as a level 2 qualification.
-This is because the length and complexity of the skills covered meet the requirements for a level 2 qualification on the Recognised Qualifications Framework (RQF).
+The Emergency first aid at work course was formerly classified as level 2, but is now a widely recognised as being equivalent to a level 3 qualification.
+This is because the length and complexity of the skills covered meet the requirements for a level qualification on the Regulated Qualifications Framework (RQF).

 Is this first aid course also suitable for people who are wanting to attain or renew their SIA license?